abhis9427/From_Date_to_Day/README.md

 ## Algorithm
-Date in the dictionary is obtained and converted to date object and then converted to Calender to obtain the day numberthen using Switch statement And the corrosponding Valuse Obtained from input is Updated in Output If there is any days whose values remain unfilled ,Arithmetic Progression is used to fill the missing values
+Date in the dictionary is obtained and converted to date object and then converted to Calender to obtain the day numberthen using Switch statement And the corrosponding Values Obtained from input is Updated in Output If there is any days whose values remain unfilled ,Arithmetic Progression is used to fill the missing values
 ##### Arithmetic progression
-InitialValue +(N-1)*commonDifference
+InitialValue + (N-1)*commonDifference

 N is the index: N(1)=4, N(2)=6 N(N)=8 ....